devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - If the network mode is `host`, the task bypasses Docker's built-in virtual network and maps container ports directly to the EC2 instance's network interface directly.
 In this mode, you can't run multiple instantiations of the same task on a single container instance when port mappings are used.
   - If the network mode is `awsvpc`, the task is allocated an elastic network interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition.
 When you use this network mode in your task definitions, every task that is launched from that task definition gets its own elastic network interface (ENI) and a primary private IP address.
 The task networking feature simplifies container networking and gives you more control over how containerized applications communicate with each other and other services within your VPCs.
 Task networking provides greater security for your containers by allowing you to use security groups and network monitoring tools at a more granular level within your tasks.
 Because each task gets its own ENI, you can also take advantage of other Amazon EC2 networking features like VPC Flow Logs so that you can monitor traffic to and from your tasks.
 Additionally, containers that belong to the same task can communicate over the localhost interface.
 A task can only have one ENI associated with it at a given time.

+## EKS

+- A solution to use when needs Kubernetes comatibility.
+- Main solution to use if the requiremens mention multi-cloud configuration that runs additional clusters on other cloud service providers to further improve the site’s performance.

 ## Rekognition

 - Supports the IndexFaces operation.
 To store facial information, you must first create (CreateCollection) a face collection in one of the AWS Regions in your account.
 You specify this face collection when you call the IndexFaces operation.
 After you create a face collection and store facial feature information for all faces, you can search the collection for face matches.
 To search for faces in an image, call SearchFacesByImage.
 To search for faces in a stored video, call StartFaceSearch.
 To search for faces in a streaming video, call CreateStreamProcessor.